LuneWulf/FCC/README.md

 # FCC
 Fire Control Console, automatic fire solution console for arma 3.

-Will possibly be made into a GUI with GTK or using ARMA 3s own language SQF to allow in game use.
+Will possibly be made into a GUI with GTK or using ARMA 3s own scripting language SQF to allow in game use.
 TBD.

 Currently the console allows for the following: